JoelEkeng/airbnb-clone-project/README.md

 5. Ensure continuous improvement within the team.

 These roles are essential for the success of a software development project.
 Clear communication and collaboration among team members ensure that the project is completed on time, within budget, and meets the desired quality standards.

+## UI Component Patterns
+1. Navbar: Navigation bar is to enable the user navigate smoothly on the site.
+This will be implemented differently on different screen views.
+2. Property Card: It will be used to display different properties that will be listed by the user.
+Having options to view more details for the properties.
+3. Footer: It will be used to display important informartions that will help the user understand more about the site.